0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

 - chosses a random imm
 - shift it to place it in the instruction (with OP excluded because never use for imm => `raw_data`)
-- add noise (`random_junk`) to provoke sign or value errors on fancy logic (we don't have any here but I consider it good practice)
+- add `random_junk` to provoke errors if we set things up wrong
 - tests for expected value.
   - Here we ONLY zero extend a continuous 5 bits immidiate.
 So its value should be the same as we started with.